-We have implemented several changes that will enable you to diagnose and eliminate potential memory leaks more quickly, and will make it easier to investigate problems associated with acquiring and releasing of licenses.
+We have implemented several changes that will enable you to diagnose and eliminate potential memory leaks more quickly and will make it easier to investigate problems associated with acquiring and releasing licenses.

 One of the peculiarities of object reference counting is the possibility of implementing a circular reference.
 A circular reference occurs when objects start to refer to each other.
 For example, if there are objects nested inside other objects, and somewhere deep inside, they refer to the topmost object.
 The result is a circular reference.
 In the simplified form, a circular reference can be created as follows:

 Data = New Structure; Data.Insert("Key", Data);

 If circular references are accumulated during the long period of work, this may result, for example, in the server cluster working process occupying the entire RAM or reaching a restart threshold.
 Another manifestation of a long-term accumulation of cyclic references can be that session data occupy all the space on the disk that hosts the storage.